Sustainability

 Trains and electric vehicles (EVs) are more sustainable modes of travel than airplanes, in terms of carbon emitted per traveller.

-• There is awareness: About 81% of the respondents know that travelling by rail is more sustainable than travelling by air.
+• There is awareness: About 81% of respondents know that travelling by rail is more sustainable than travelling by air.

 “It’s clear from the study that organisations are brimming with interest and intent to embrace sustainable travel,” said Goss.
 “For those that lack implementation know-how, technology could point a way forward – in terms of helping guide employees to sustainable itinerary options, tracking emissions, and ultimately formulating more efficient and sustainable travel strategies.
 Firms should examine how these tools can support their broader sustainability goals.”